Silicon Valley startup Illumio launches in APAC with new Sydney HQ

 A Silicon Valley-based security startup has chosen Sydney as the location for its expanded Asia Pacific operations, and it pledges to bring its ‘watertight compartment' ideology to data centers and cloud environments in the region.

-Illumio provides micro-segmentation solutions to prevent the spread of cyber threats inside data centres and cloud environments – a strategy that has supported 300% year-over-year-bookings during its third year in market.
+Illumio provides micro-segmentation solutions to prevent the spread of cyber threats inside data centers and cloud environments – a strategy that has supported 300% year-over-year-bookings during its third year in market.

-“The ability of bad actors to move freely inside data centres and the cloud has been a known security issue for more than a decade.
-Illumio's adaptive micro-segmentation technology prevents the spread of cyber threats by giving organizations the ability to create 'watertight compartments' across their data centre and cloud environments,” the company explains.
+“The ability of bad actors to move freely inside data centers and the cloud has been a known security issue for more than a decade.
+Illumio's adaptive micro-segmentation technology prevents the spread of cyber threats by giving organizations the ability to create 'watertight compartments' across their data center and cloud environments,” the company explains.